 1. Skiing and snowboarding

 Consider this your chance to conquer a bunny hill.
-January is Learn to Ski and Snowboard Month, and Discover Michigan Skiing makes it an affordable gamble at $20 for cross-country skiing and $35 for downhill skiing or snowboarding.
+January is Learn to Ski and Snowboard Month, and Discover Michigan Skiing makes it an affordable gamble at $45 for skiing or snowboarding lessons.

 2. Play centers and fun spots